Marketers Should Celebrate Hispanic Heritage Year-Round

 Why is Hispanic Heritage Month in September?

 Why September?
-The largest Hispanic group in the US by nationality and heritage is that of Mexican origin, and in September, Mexicans celebrate their emancipation from Spain (starting in 1810).
+The largest Hispanic group in the U.S. by nationality and heritage is that of Mexican origin and, in September, Mexicans celebrate their emancipation from Spain (starting in 1810).
 Similarly (although it happened many years later, 1821 to be precise) the Central American countries (Guatemala, El Salvador, Honduras, Nicaragua and Costa Rica) also celebrate their independence from Spain.
-And, Chile, Cuba and Brazil also celebrate their independentist milestones in September and October.
+And, Chile, Cuba and Brazil also celebrate their independence milestones in September and October.
 So, it makes sense to focus the remembrance of Hispanic Heritage around this time of the year, just like it makes sense to say “Happy Birthday” on someone’s birthday!
 However, the pride, energy, sacrifices, accomplishments and contributions of Hispanics don’t stop in September/October.
 They carry their identity pridefully all year-round.